 Aquatic Invasive Species

-CARP is excited to be coordinating a highly collaborative project focused on addressing the threat of aquatic alien invasive species (AIS) to our native fish, including species at risk such as the Atlantic Salmon and Atlantic Whitefish.
-This work is supported through the Canada Nature Fund for Aquatic Species and Aquatic Habitat.
+From 2019-2022 CARP coordinated a highly collaborative project focused on addressing the threat of aquatic alien invasive species (AIS) to our native fish, including species at risk such as the Atlantic Salmon and Atlantic Whitefish.
+This work was supported through the Canada Nature Fund for Aquatic Species and Aquatic Habitat.
+To learn more about the outcomes of that project, you can access the final report here.

 Some of the key partners on this project include: